Statistical-Methods-for-Engineering/Special_GitHub_Site_Part_3.1_LargeNumbers_3.1.1.2/README.md

 The course will be using JupyterLab Notebooks to support statistical concepts for Introductory Statistical Methods for Engineering.
 This is a special repository for the Part 3.1 Basic Probability of Events and Coin Flipping Examples and is the second of these examples: 3.1.1.2

-# Interactive NB and Voilà
+# Interactive NoteBook and Voilà

 | Voilà | JupyterLab |
 | :-----------------------: | :---------------------: |